Skip to main content

 Bio

-Ethan McGowan is a Professor of Financial Technology and Legal Analytics at the Gordon School of Business, SIAI.
+Ethan McGowan is a Professor of AI/Finance and Legal Analytics at the Gordon School of Business, SIAI.
 Originally from the United Kingdom, he works at the frontier of AI applications in financial regulation and institutional strategy, advising on governance and legal frameworks for next-generation investment vehicles.
 McGowan plays a key role in SIAI’s expansion into global finance hubs, including oversight of the institute’s initiatives in the Middle East and its emerging hedge fund operations.

 Modified